GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 }
 ```

-### Settings configuration
+#### Settings configuration

-Added additional entries to the default allowlist:
+Additional entries were added to the default allowlist for Settings:

 - `"siteurl"`
 - `"WPLANG"`